devluxca/ifood-spent/README.md

 # ifood-spent

-ifood-spent is a script that show your spent in ifood throught of CLI
+ifood-spent is a script that show in your terminal how much spent in ifood

 ## Installation